zachpino/comm-workshop-s18/week01/scavhunt.md

 1. Do more men or women in the United States have **vision difficulty**?

-1. Which state has the highest percentage of its **households with a child under the age of 18** on some sort of **public assistance program**?
-How much money does that state allocate to public assistance programs?
+1. Which state has the highest percentage of its **households with a child under the age of 18** on some sort of **public assistance program** such as **food stamps** or **supplemental security income**?
+How much money does that state allocate to such public assistance programs?

 1. Which **unified school districts** in **Illinois** have the greatest and fewest number of school-age children with **ambulatory disabilities**?
 How much funding do those school districts receive?